 For distribution of test sequences, a password-protected ftp site had been set up at RWTH Aachen University, with a mirror site at FhG-HHI.
 Accredited members of JVET may contact the responsible JVET coordinators to obtain the password information (but the site is not open for use by others).

-It was pointed out that recently an access problem had been detected with the ftp site at University of Hannover that had been used by JCT-VC historically.
-This problem was resolved on the day the meeting began.
-Mathias Wien and Karsten Sühring were also asked to check if all sequences that were hosted there are already available in the new ftp site.

 Terminology

 ACT: Adaptive colour transform